If you're betting in the First Round Leader market then check out our new combined FRL form and event FRL form stats here!

 Incoming form of winners since 2010:

-First Round Leader Analysis: First round leader(s), their group and winning score since 2010.
+First Round Leader Analysis: First round leader(s), their wave and winning score since 2010.
 Full First Round Leader stats are here.

 For the record, here's the breakdown of pure Poa Annua and Bentgrass/Poa Annua mix PGA Tour victors in the field since 2008:

-In terms of other factors to look out for, the initial FedEx Cup Playoff since 2009 - when the current structure was put in place - has been won by players ranked 124th, 9th, 19th, 49th, 11th, 62nd, 2nd and 7th going into the tournament.
-Jason Day changed the dynamics 2 years ago winning The Barclays (as it was then) 2 weeks after capturing his first Major Championship at Whistling Straits, but his closest rival at Plainfield was Henrik Stenson who was ranked a lowly (for him) 41st in the FedEx Cup.
-So in essence the tournament tends to be an early 'moving week' for high quality players who enter the week playing well and who need to position themselves for later Playoff events or Ryder Cup/Presidents Cup selection.
+In terms of other factors to look out for, the initial FedEx Cup Playoff tournament since 2009 - when the current structure was put in place - has been won by players ranked 124th, 9th, 19th, 49th, 11th, 62nd, 2nd, 7th and 4th going into the tournament.
+Jason Day (FEC Rank 2) changed the dynamics 3 years ago winning The Barclays (as it was then) 2 weeks after capturing his first Major Championship at Whistling Straits, but his closest rival at Plainfield was Henrik Stenson who was ranked a lowly (for him) 41st in the FedEx Cup.
+That trend continued last year at Glen Oaks when Dustin Johnson (FEC Rank 4) won in a play off from Jordan Spieth (FEC Rank 2).

 My selections are as follows: